jenningscouk/jenningscouk.github.io/index.md

 We are a small team of business professionals with over 20 years’ experience within the Service and Manufacturing industries.

-We have held senior management positions within organisations reporting at board level on business performance driving improvements from the top.
-Contact us below to discuss your requirements.
+We have held senior management positions within organisations reporting at board level on business performance driving improvements from the top.  <BR><BR><BR>Contact us below to discuss your requirements.

                 </div>
             </div>